AtChem/AtChem2/mcm/INFO.md

 - the parameters for the calculation of the photolysis rates in the Master Chemical Mechanism v3.1, v3.2 and v3.3.1: `photolysis-rates_v*`.

 The default version of the MCM used in AtChem2 is **v3.3.1**.
-To use the previous versions, change the corresponding lines in `tools/mech_converter.py` (for the peroxy radicals) and `src/inputFunctions.f90` (for the photolysis rates.
+To use the previous versions, change the corresponding lines in `tools/mech_converter.py` (for the peroxy radicals) and `src/inputFunctions.f90` (for the photolysis rates).